wallarm/product-documentation/docs/latest/faq/nginx-compatibility.md

 ## Is Wallarm filtering node compatible with the custom build of NGINX?

-Yes, Wallarm module can be connected to the custom build of NGINX after rebuilding Wallarm packages.
+Yes, the Wallarm module can be connected to the custom build of NGINX after rebuilding Wallarm packages.
 To rebuild the packages, please contact [Wallarm technical support team](mailto:support@wallarm.com) and send the following data:

 * Linux kernel version: `uname -a`
 * Linux distributive: `cat /etc/*release`